dantetam/boardgame/README.md

 Send: The effect applies and you choose a player to send the card to.

 Instant ____: The word in the blank applies, but now you can do this on any person's turn at any moment.

+An item's effect no longer applies if the item is destroyed.

 Place Cards:
 Only one place card is active at a time.
 A place cards when played, is shared by everyone and replaces the old place card if there was one.